laurelherting/lmh-headspace/AWS/security.md

 ### What is high availability?
 * Amazon RDS
 * creates synchronously replicated standby instance in a different AZ

-### EBS
-* You can only attach an EBS volume to 1 EC2 instance
-* An EBS volume cannot be shared with two instances at the same time

 ### Stateless Applications
 * What is a stateless application?